Warren House Gill, Horden

 Warren House Gill isn't the best known National Trust property, there is no stately home or a deer park.
 It does however offer seclusion and tranquillity.
 I would suggest some good walking boots, a flask and binoculars.

-I Parked opposite a sewage works (more water treatment later) by a red brick railway bridge, then walked under the railway line and I was away from any traffic noise.
+I Parked in a layby near the roundabout and walked past the sewage works (more water treatment later) then went under the red brick railway bridge, and I was away from any traffic noise.

 Warren House as far as I can find is a name given to a property from 1857-1867.
 It no longer exists, but would have been on the left hand side just after the railway bridge.